 For example, Mr Y says that his sister-in-law had told him that her business was making six-figure profits.
 She told him that she had a balance on her PayPal account that was over £1 million.
-It's not clear to me why he didn't wonder why she would pressure him for financial support that, when compared to her apparent wealth, was fairly small.
+It's not clear to me why he didn't wonder why she would pressure him for financial support that was, when compared to her apparent wealth, was fairly small.
 I can also see that, by late 2019, the sister-in-law sent an abusive message to Mr Y's wife defending herself against the suggestion that her business practices were "dodgy" - and so it seems likely that he had a background concern at the possibility that this might not be legitimate after all.
-Overall, I don't find that he had a reasonable basis to believe that this was a legitimate investment at the material time.